How to become a paid speaker

 2) Whatever you sell possesses its own inertia.

 For us, at Speakers Loft, we're mostly interested in working with public speakers.
 However, what we describe here is equally valid for publishers, the record industry, and many other creative businesses.
+When you get this essential idea you will also know how public speakers affect society.

 The metaphor of ideas as pathogens will rub some people the wrong way.
 That is the point.
 When you understand why you've got the point of the whole framework.
 We are not going to spell it out for you.
 It is worth the effort.